martintc/Game-tracker/README.md

 ----------------
 Changelog:

+0.5: Rows 1-8 should now all work, although lines 5 and 6 *might* not work for some unknown entries in cases where they are irregularly formatted (e.g. "vulnerabilities" shortened to "vulns").
+This is complicated due to the fact that entries typically link to "/wiki/5e_SRD:Damage_Resistance_and_Vulnerability" prior to these items, therefore if you merely check for "vuln" or "resist" in the regex, then the program may put the same damage type as both a resistance *and* vulnerability.
+As stated, this is currently not an issue, but issues may arise if some entries are irregularly formatted (which is unconfirmed).

 0.4: Issues with row 3 and 1 should be solved.
 Edited some of the other rows so they should be more robust.
 Rows 1-4 should work.